saumitraaditya/edgevpnio.github.io/_pages/openfiredocker.md

 ### Step 5: Configure EdgeVPN

-[Follow the instructions on how to install EdgeVPN using Docker](Deploy-EdgeVPN-with-Docker) to setup two containers for users test1 and test2
+You are now ready to configure EdgeVPN to use this XMPP server.
+[Follow the instructions on how to install EdgeVPN using Docker](/dockeredgevpn) to setup two containers for users test1 and test2